LORD BYRON

 1818, Albemarle Street - Murray is holding Council re. a recent letter of B's

-H: If that's news from Venice - I would ignore it - he is probably contagious
+H: If that's news from Venice, Murray - I would ignore it, he is probably contagious

-G: Such promise!
-Such waste! a common Balladeer - a pie-wrapper - a bumper-clinker! - we will never get him into the Abbey now (head in hands)
+G(shakes head): Such promise!
+Such waste! a common Balladeer - a pie-wrapper - a bumper-clinker!
+We will never get him into the Abbey now (head in hands)

-H: I cannot believe it Murray - he has degraded himself enough - writing about life as a mere jest - but balladeering is too plebeian to contemplate - though not for Mr. Moore, of course (chuckles ensue)
+M: I simply cannot believe it! (is woeful) - he has degraded himself enough, reducing a fine English spaniel to mere maritime cuisine! - but balladeering yet! - why, it's too plebeian to contemplate - though not for Mr. Moore, of course (all chuckle)

-G: What did he send you?
+G: What is it exactly he sent you, Murray?
 Is it obscene and not fit to be printed?
 Should we consign it to the flames?
-Should we read it first?

-M(to H): I don't believe that to be necessary - do you?
+M(to H): I do not believe that to be necessary - do you, Mr. Hobhouse?

-H: No - (scans letter) - oh! this is but a tepid attempt by Byron at lampooning Gally Knight - "Sally in our Alley"!! humph! - many a time we have sung it carousing with the lower classes - if he lampooned me in the same way - I would certainly never dream of taking offense! mmm - it's quite catchy (whistles) - would do for a humming in the bath
+H(scans letter): Oh! this is but a tepid attempt by Byron at lampooning Gally Knight - to the tune of “Sally in our Alley"- pfft! - many a time we have sung the saucy ode whilst wassailing in the outer suburbs - why, if he lampooned me in a like fashion, I would certainly never dream of taking offense! hmm - it's quite catchy (whistles) - would do for humming in the bath

-H: Zounds gentlemen!- are you both quite well?
+H: Zounds!- are ye both quite well?
 Will I ring for a hot toddy?

-H: It's distinctly Gally's and not Byron's turf to be trodding- from Grub-street to Fop's Alley - the Muse may boast - and the world - and Byron - must own, there's none like pretty Gally
+H(pacing): I do agree with you, gentlemen - songwriting is distinctly Gally's and not Byron's turf to be trodding! - from Grub Street to Fop's Alley, the world - and his Lordship - must own, there's none like pretty Gally

 H: Frankly - he should give them gratis, that Gally

-M: It is not my custom to parade his Lordships epistles in my drawing room - on a little easel - for any and every guest to gawp over - but Gifford you must read it - mind the filthy language - he is all but Italian at this stage
+M: It is not my custom to parade his Lordship's epistles in my drawing room - on a little easel - for any and every guest to gawp over - but Gifford, you must read it before you condemn it - mind the filthy language - he is all but Italian at this stage

 n